 National research and local data demonstrate the importance of literacy in students' educational trajectory.
 In Minneapolis and St. Paul, less than one-third of Indigenous, Black, and Latinx students are reading at grade level, according to MDE, and about one-fourth of low-income students are reading at grade level.

 Students who do not achieve reading proficiency in elementary school fall further and further behind, as classroom instruction is anchored in literacy.

 At Great MN Schools, we work alongside schools, community, and systems to improve and strengthen literacy programs.

 About the Science of Reading...

 All students can learn to read when they are explicitly taught with the right instructional methods that include both the skills to read words and the skills to create meaning from text.

-To better understand what was standing in the way of the needs of students, teachers, and schools, we commissioned a needs assessment focused on elementary literacy instruction in Minneapolis and St. Paul in fall 2020.
-In seeking to identify what's working in classrooms and to better understand academic shortcomings in literacy we were able to identify concrete recommendations to better assist the needs of students, teachers, and schools.
+To understand what was standing in the way of the needs of students, teachers, and schools, we commissioned a needs assessment focused on elementary literacy instruction in 2020.
+In seeking to identify what's working in classrooms and to better understand academic shortcomings in literacy we identified concrete recommendations to better assist local school communities.